AnthonyCxx/Notes-and-Writeups/Powershell/Data Structures in Powershell.md

 | `.Where()` | filters the array given a predicate as a scriptblock ([filter ref](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_arrays?view=powershell-7.2#where)) |

 # Hashtables
 A hashtable, often called a map or a dictionary, are an associative datastructure that maps keys to values.
+You can declare a hashtable with the same `$()`

 ## Properties